Mes que un club: Barcelona club motto meaning & history in Catalan independence

-Interestingly, however, current Barcelona president Josep Bartomeu has not been as forthright as others when it comes to the matter of Catalan independence, preferring not to become too mired in the issue.
+Interestingly, however, former Barcelona president Josep Bartomeu had not been as forthright as others when it comes to the matter of Catalan independence, preferring not to become too mired in the issue.

 "No one can doubt Barca’s commitment to the Catalan community.
 We defend the principles of democracy, the right to decide and freedom of expression, always with respect," he said at Barcelona's 2017 annual general meeting.